 Stay updated on our activities

-Data Protection and the Healthcare Sector
+Data Protection in the Healthcare Sector: Challenges and Opportunities

 This course aims to provide an overview of how personal data protection affects the healthcare sector, from legal frameworks to current challenges.
-Module I will provide you with the basic principles of personal data protection under the GDPR about the healthcare environment.

-Module II will provide an insight into the current European legal framework surrounding healthcare and data protection, like the proposed Regulation on the European Health Data Space and the Clinical Trials Regulation, which just came into force in 2022.
-A closer look at the challenges and opportunities facing the healthcare sector with regards to data protection, in particular the recent challenges faced, the complexities of data protection in clinical trials and research, the role of cybersecurity in protecting patients’ privacy.
+Module II will provide a deep dive into the upcoming new European Health Data Space regulation, and all the challenges and opportunities facing the healthcare sector with regards to data protection.
+In particular, the recent challenges faced, the complexities of data protection in clinical trials and research, the ways protecting patients’ privacy.
+Furthermore, all the open questions that remains with the implementation of the Artificial Intelligence in the Healthcare sector will be open to discussion.

-What will you learn:
+What you will learn

 Module I:

-- GDPR obligations – transparency, records of processing activities and documentation system, international data flows in EU and global multi-centre trials
+- GDPR obligations – transparency, records of processing activities and documentation system, international data flows in EU and global multi-centre trials.

 - Risk assessments and the DPIA – methodology and operational phases, data protection by design and default in the health research process, interactions with individuals e.g. data protection notice and consent, data subjects’ rights

-- Interactions with third parties – roles of actors in the GDPR and healthcare sector: data controllers, data processors, data subjects, DPOs, sponsors, CROs, CRAs, investigators, monitors, laboratory, ethical committee
+- Interactions with third parties – roles of actors in the GDPR and healthcare sector: data controllers, data processors, data subjects, DPOs, sponsors, CROs, CRAs, investigators, monitors, laboratory, ethical committee.

 Module II:

-Course methodology/highlights:
+Course methodology

 We believe that practical know-how is the key to effective learning.
 This course therefore includes: